 Taste — Some fruit at first, again tropical like pineapple, and then you get this intense, dry, hoppy bite, more pine then citrus.
 The mouthfeel is quite light, and this finishes very dry, which accents a long hoppy aftertaste.

 Critique — Well, this is a pretty nice Saison, bone dry, plenty of hops, and not over the top on the ABV.
 Very quaff-able, yet there is quite a bit going on in the glass.
-I have had a chance to try some of their others on draft at Lion’s Pride, the Oxtober fest and the Imperial American Saison.
+I have had a chance to try some of on draft at Lion’s Pride, the Oxtober fest and the Imperial American Saison.
 However, this, their Flagship beer, was my favorite, I think it is a nice riff on a great style of beer.
 I had a chance to chat with Tim Adams, one of the owners/brewers, and he let me sample some beer out of oak casks that they fermented in the casks with Brett B and Lacto.
 5 months in, it was really very good.
 I look forward to more offerings from this brewery in the near future.

 Filed under: Tastings